indygreg/clitest-rs/README.md

 * `USER` The value `clitest`, which may not exist on the current system.
 * ...

+## Principles

+## Simplicity and intuitiveness

+The test format should be simple, easy to read, and easy to understand.

+We base the test format on Markdown, which is well understood among the target developer community.
+We leverage features of markdown - code fences and HTML processing instructions - which are generally known or familiar to many developers.

+## Embrace Coreutils

+We embed a copy of the [uutils](https://github.com/uutils/coreutils) Rust implementation of GNU coreutils.
+This allows users to harness as little or much power from these common utilities (like `grep`, `sed`, and `awk`) for additional text processing / analysis as they want.

+By leaning on these common utilities we defer the onus of having to reinvent this complexity in our test format and test harness.
+Our test harness can focus on executing processes and not complex text stream processing.

+By using the Rust coreutils implementation, test execution uses a deterministic version of these tools, not whatever version or variant you have on the system.
+On Windows you don't need to install Cygwin, msys, or run in WSL to get access to these utilities.

+## Commitment to Backwards Compatibility

+We strive to not require end-users to rewrite test files when upgrading.
+If you need to spend hours updating tests when upgrading the version of this project you are using, we've failed.

+The test file format should evolve to be backwards and forwards compatible.

+The test execution semantics should also be highly backwards compatible.

+When you upgrade the version of this project you are using hopefully the worst thing that happens is you need to run a command to migrate to slightly different file syntax or accept machine proposed changes to expectations defined in the test files.

 ## TODO

 Here are some ideas for the test format and execution semantics that we'd